jonathandfitzgerald/jonathandfitzgerald.github.io/cv.md

 *Spring 2015*
 **Book Review: "Hillbilly Heaven, Hillbilly Hell: Pilgrim’s Wilderness: A True Story of Faith and Madness on the Alaska Frontier"**
-Literary Journalism Studies, Vol. 7.
+_Literary Journalism Studies_, Vol. 7.
 No. 1

 *July 2011*
 **Chapter: “This Protestant World”**
-Wise Blood: A Reconsideration
+_Wise Blood: A Reconsideration_
 Rodopi Press

 *December 2009*
 **Article: “New Kenyan Writers: The Narratives of Binyavanga Wainaina and Yvonne Owuor”**
-Journal of African Literature, No. 6
+_Journal of African Literature_, No. 6

 Selected Popular Publications
 ---------------------------